History of penicillin: Nobel prize

-In 1943, the Nobel committee received a single nomination for the Nobel Prize in Physiology or Medicine for Fleming and Florey from Rudolph Peters.
-The secretary of the Nobel committee, Göran Liljestrand made an assessment of Fleming and Florey in 1943, but little was known about penicillin in Sweden at the time, and he concluded that more information was required.
-The following year there was one nomination for Fleming alone and one for Fleming, Florey and Chain.
-Liljestrand and Nanna Svartz considered their work, and while both judged Fleming and Florey equally worthy of a Nobel Prize, the Nobel committee was divided, and decided to award the prize that year to Joseph Erlanger and Herbert S. Gasser instead.
-There was an avalanche of nominations for Florey and Fleming or both in 1945, and one for Chain, from Liljestrand, who nominated all three.
-Liljestrand noted that 13 of the 16 nominations that came in mentioned Fleming, but only three mentioned him alone.
+In 1943, the Nobel committee received a single nomination for the Nobel Prize in Physiology or Medicine for Fleming and Florey from the British biochemist Rudolph Peters.
+The secretary of the Nobel committee, Göran Liljestrand, made an assessment of Fleming and Florey in the same year, but little was known about penicillin in Sweden at the time, and he concluded that more information was required.
+The following year, there was one nomination for Fleming alone and one for Fleming, Florey and Chain.
+Liljestrand and Nanna Svartz, the professor of medicine at the Karolinska Institute, considered their work, and while both judged Fleming and Florey equally worthy of a Nobel Prize, the Nobel committee was divided, and decided to award the prize that year instead to Joseph Erlanger and Herbert S. Gasser "for their discoveries relating to the highly differentiated functions of single nerve fibres".

+There were a large number of nominations for Florey and Fleming or both in 1945, and one for Chain, from Liljestrand, who nominated all three.
+Liljestrand noted that thirteen of the first sixteen nominations that came in mentioned Fleming, but only three mentioned him alone.
 This time evaluations were made by Liljestrand, Sven Hellerström and Anders Kristenson, who endorsed all three.